alacrity-ai/shipwright-survivors/README.md

 }

 TODOS:
-  - [ ] LightingPass: Add to settings a checkbox for performance lights, call setMaximumLights, and expressely use computemaxlightsstrict if it's checked.

   - [ ] Little tutorials with screenshots (hints) upon mission load.
 Maybe multiple pages.

   - [ ] New incident: Time portal.
 Creates arena, spawns in enemies, pauses the wave spawner, sepia filter

   - [ ] Add the Astral Codex menu item
-  - [ ] Powerup Menus of Different channels cancel each other out, e.g. levelup on defeating a veil.
   - [ ] Retry button next to Return To Base on mission debriefing failure

   - [ ] Add active skills to each ship.
 Each ship gets a unique skill.
 Then battery blocks or whatever can reduce cooldown on these.